1. Home

 When Kermit the Frog sang, “It’s not easy being green,” he was probably not alluding to his carbon footprint.

-Although “green” is a term that can be used to describe several different things (including as a color or in reference to someone new or naive to something), today, most people relate “green,” “going green,” and “green living” with anything that has a positive environmental impact.
+Although “green” is used to describe several different things (including Kermit’s color or in reference to someone new or naive to something), today, most people relate “green” or “going green” with anything with a positive environmental impact.

-Today, individuals have opportunities to go green in many different aspects of life, from reducing food waste to lowering electricity consumption, conserving water, and supporting businesses with sustainable operations.
+Today, individuals have opportunities to go green in many different aspects of life, from reducing food waste to lowering fossil fuel consumption, conserving water, and supporting businesses with sustainable operations.

 Before we can illustrate precisely how green solar panels are, let’s first define a few related key terms to help put solar's health and environmental benefits into context.